LaudersP/InventorySystem/README.md

   - Part Name
   - Part Cost

-#### Advantages of Local Database
+## Advantages of Local Database

-    - **Locally held database on the user computer!**
-      - Your inventory data is stored on your computer, ensuring data privacy and control.

-    - **No worries about hosting a server for your inventory system!**
+- **No worries about server setup or maintenance!**
   - No need to set up and maintain a separate server for hosting the database.
+  - Just download and run!

-    - **No security fear hosting on a server with a public network IP address!**
+- **No security fears!**
-      - Eliminate security concerns associated with hosting on a server with public network exposure.
+  -Eliminates security concerns by removing the need to host your database on a server with public network exposure.

 ## Getting Started